Archymedys/AutoVPN/README.md

-# Enchantment: A1
+# Enchantment: Ghost Control
 Python script to practice w/RaspberryPi: open a program and simulate key strokes. the "Auto_VNC" folder should be on the desktop

 create a shortcut on the desktop for VNC Viewer

-the "IP address" text file shoud ONLY containt the IP address of the station that is desired to be controlled.
+the "IP address" text file should ONLY containt the IP address of the station that is desired to be controlled.

 in order for the raspberry pi to auto run the